Click on the index above to see definitions of terms.

 A glossary of terms can be valuable for families and professionals with little or no background in genetics and who may not be familiar with the language used in the descriptions and of the genetic basis of some conditions.

 The glossary is a guide to the more common terms that may be encountered but readers are advised that the local Genetics Service is a resource for any enquiries regarding genetic conditions.

 Any word highlighted within the definitions is explained elsewhere in the Glossary.

 Any change from the 'correct' or 'usual'.
 It may not necessarily mean harmful or undesirable; it can equally mean atypical, unusual or uncommon.
 When used in reference to, an abnormal gene may result in a genetic condition

 Achondroplasia is a genetic condition that results in abnormally short stature (skeletal dysplasia).
-Achondroplasia is the most common cause of short stature with disproportionately short limbs (see Genetics Fact Sheet 38).
+Achondroplasia is the most common cause of short stature with disproportionately short limbs.

 Acrocentric are those with the very close to one end, giving the chromosome a 'V' shaped appearance.
 The acrocentric chromosomes are numbers 13, 14, 15, 21 and 22.
 The short 'p' arms are very short and usually have small round appendages on stalks, known as ' '.

 An undifferentiated cell found in a differentiated tissue that can renew itself and (with certain limitations) differentiate to yield all the specialised cell types of the tissue from which it originated.

 Is the most common form of dementia.
 Individuals with dementia have a gradual build up of changes in the brain.
 The condition is characterised by progressive difficulties with memory, language, learning, thinking and reasoning, and undertaking everyday tasks.
 Changes in personality may also occur.
 There may be a genetic component to the cause of the condition.